tommylees112/vegetation_health/README.md

 ### Models

-So far, just a linear regression has been implemented as a baseline
+3 models have been implemented: a baseline linear regression, a feedforward neural network and a recurrent neural network.
+They can be selected using the `--model_type` flag.

 ```bash
 python run.py train_model